muhammad-fiaz/logly/README.md

 - **PyO3**: For seamless Python-Rust integration
 - **Maturin**: For simplifying the build process
 - **All contributors**: For valuable feedback and contributions

+> 📝 **Note on Loguru**: Logly is not the same as Loguru.
+Logly is only inspired by Loguru's design, but all features and functionality are completely different.
+Logly is built with Rust for performance and safety, while Loguru is a pure Python library.

 ---